 If you are a novice, have a practice first!
 It is important that you practice whichever application process you choose to use.
 Practicing brushing/rollering will allow you to develop the best technique for you and practicing spraying will ensure you are using the correct amount of thinners and psi.

-All of our products, with the exception of the Etch Primer, are primarily designed to be applied by brush.
+All of our products, with the exception of the Etch Primer and metallic colours, are primarily designed to be applied by brush.
 It is important you acquire a good quality synthetic brush.
 A 1, 2 or 3 inch are more than sufficient for most panel work.
 Apply with relatively fast brush strokes, horizontally first (side to side), covering a small area of about 30” square each time; make sure each area is even.
 Once the brush is empty immediately refill it and then repeat the process, brushing into the area you’ve just covered.
 As soon as a section is covered lay the paint off vertically (top to bottom) by very gently stroking it to smooth it out and remove blemishes.
 This is done at approximately 90 degrees to the first coat.
 It is also important to note that the enamel must be of a certain thickness to be able to lay off otherwise the brush just takes the paint off the surface leaving streaks and visible brush marks – always practice before you start!
 Do not be tempted to put too much paint on the surface being painted as it may sag whilst drying.
 Do this from start to finish very quickly and then keep on going in the same fashion until the area to be painted is complete; always brushing back into the section you’ve just covered.